Randhum/MusicPlayer/README.md

 # The app will automatically skip invalid tracks when syncing to MOC
 ```

-**What was fixed:**
-- File path validation before adding tracks to MOC playlist
-- Validation before attempting playback
-- Better error messages to identify problematic tracks
-- Tracks with missing files are automatically skipped when syncing to MOC

 ### "Songs don't automatically advance to the next track!"

-If playback stops when a song finishes instead of automatically playing the next song:

-**What was fixed:**
-- Improved end-of-track detection in MOC synchronization
-- Automatic next track advancement when a track finishes
-- Autonext is now always enabled when starting playback
-- Shuffle mode now works correctly with automatic track advancement
-- Better handling of track completion for both sequential and shuffled playback

-The app now properly detects when a track finishes (by monitoring position vs duration) and automatically advances to the next track.
-When shuffle is enabled, the app works with MOC's shuffle feature to play tracks in random order.
+If playback stops when a song finishes instead of automatically playing the next song, ensure autonext is enabled.
+The app should automatically advance to the next track when a song finishes.
+When shuffle is enabled, tracks play in random order.

 ### "Panel layout is messed up!"